Welcome to our Parents and Children’s Page on ‘E-Safety’.

 Please click on Extra-Curriculum, Digital Leaders to read their Blog and posts - please feel free to add your own posts relating to the presentation -it's easy to do and children will be so happy to read your feedback!

-PLEASE CLICK THE PICTURE BELOW TO VIEW THE POWERPOINT OUR DIGITAL LEADERS PRODUCED FOR KEY STAGE 2 E-SAFETY ASSEMBLY.
+PLEASE CLICK THE PICTURE BELOW TO VIEW THE POWERPOINT OUR DIGITAL LEADERS PRODUCED FOR KEY STAGE 2 E-SAFETY ASSEMBLY - FEBRUARY 2018.

-DIGITAL LEADERS HAVE ALSO DONE A SUCCESSFUL KEY STAGE ONE ASSEMBLY.
+DIGITAL LEADERS HAVE ALSO DONE A SUCCESSFUL KEY STAGE ONE ASSEMBLY ON TUESDAY, 27TH FEBRUARY (CLICK ON THE LINK BELOW).

 E-SAFETY COMPETITION WINNERS (CHOSEN BY DIGITAL LEADERS)